jcgras/adventureTravel/docs/app-config/index.md

 ### Running for the first time

-The first time you run the application, test data will be registered in the **Cloud Firestore database** (previously registered in the [backend configuration](/docs/backend-config/#cloud-firestore)).
+The first time you run the application, sample data will be registered in the **Cloud Firestore database** (previously registered in the [backend configuration](/docs/backend-config/#cloud-firestore)).
 This way, experiences, categories and popular places will be registered in the database, which can be used as a starting point to add your own data, either from the **Firebase Console** or from a third App.

 ![Image](/images/cloudFirestoreData.png)